quidphp/main/README.md

 ## Requirement
 **QuidPHP/Main** requires the following:
-- PHP 7.3+ with fileinfo, curl and openssl
+- PHP 7.3+ with curl, fileinfo, json, mbstring and openssl

 ## Dependency
 **QuidPHP/Main** has the following dependency: